Objectifs du programme

 Professions visées (IMT En ligne d'Emploi Québec)

-To be eligible for admission to this program, candidates must meet one of the following requirements:
+To be admitted to the Travel Consulting and Sales program, students must meet the following conditions:

 Persons holding a Secondary School Diploma or its recognized equivalent, for example, an Attestation of Equivalence of Secondary V studies, or a postsecondary diploma such as the Diploma of College Studies or a Bachelor's degree